Itinerant magnetism in the triangular lattice Hubbard model at half-doping: Application to twisted transition-metal dichalcogenides

 \subsection{Details and additional data of density matrix renormalization group study}

 Our density matrix renormalization group (DMRG) calculations are performed for flakes and cylinder geometries illustrated in Fig~\ref{fig:dmrglattices}.
-We implement charge U$(1)$ symmetry to fix the density and spin SU$(2)$ to control $S_{\mathrm{tot}}$ quantum numbers.
-For cylinder geometries, we additional impose transverse momentum quantum numbers.
+We implement the charge U$(1)$ symmetry to fix the density and the spin SU$(2)$ to control $S_{\mathrm{tot}}$ quantum numbers.
+For cylinder geometries, we additionally impose transverse momentum quantum numbers.
 We compare the energies of the lowest-energy states of different quantum number sectors to determine the $S_{\mathrm{tot}}$ quantum number of the ground state.
-This gives us not only more numerical efficiency but also better validation of convergence of algorithms as all $S_{\mathrm{tot}}$ are checked.
+This provides not only greater numerical efficiency but also a stronger validation of convergence, since all $S_{\mathrm{tot}}$ are checked.
 As an example, in Fig.~\ref{fig:Stotdata}, we plot a set of data for convergence validation.
 In the main text, we plot the polarization per site of the highest-weight state, excluding the edge sites.
-This is because we find that there is a range of $U$ where the ground state is in the sector of 1/2 less than the maximal $S_{\mathrm{tot}}$ and the deviation of $S_z$ from the maximum (0.25) is mostly distributed along edge.
+This is because we find that there is a range of $U$ where the ground state is in the sector of 1/2 less than the maximal $S_{\mathrm{tot}}$ and the deviation of $S_z$ from the maximum (0.25) is distributed mainly along the edge.
 So we consider that it is better to exclude the edge sites to determine the full polarization of the bulk.